Dwolla/dwolla-typescript/docs/models/createcustomerexchangesessionwithredirect.md

 # CreateCustomerExchangeSessionWithRedirect

-Create exchange session with redirect URL (required for Visa and for mobile sessions with Plaid)
+Create exchange session with redirect URL (required for mobile sessions with Plaid)

 ## Example Usage